KrystalCoding/GuessTheColors/README.md

 Welcome to my second project for [Code Institute's](https://codeinstitute.net) Full Stack Development Educational Program!

-[Click to view](https://krystalcoding.github.io/GuessTheColors/) my website with fully interactive design.
+[Click to view](https://krystalcoding.github.io/GuessTheColors/) my website with a fully interactive design.

-Guess the Colors is a simple, but interactive game designed for webpages shown on different screen sizes.
-The First impression is a colorful, simple, and lighthearted game where the User can click a button to see intructions on how to play (simply type in the next color of the color square), and provides the color options which can be chosen, resulting in a correct or incorrect incremental score.
+Guess the Colors is a simple, but interactive game designed for web pages shown on different screen sizes.
+The First impression is a colorful, simple, and lighthearted game where the User can click a button to see instructions on how to play (simply type in the next color of the color square), and provides the color options which can be chosen, resulting in a correct or incorrect incremental score.

 However, there is a deeper meaning at play (...get it? ...play?): there is no winning.
 No matter how clever a person is with their guesses, they will fall further and further behind the longer they play.
-It is, ultimately, a disguised lesson for the futility of trying to plan ahead, while not really being able to predict the future.
-We must try, in order to play, but the odds are against getting ahead based on anything but pure luck.
+It is, ultimately, a disguised lesson for the futility of trying to plan ahead, while unable to predict the future.
+We must try, to play, but the odds are against getting ahead based on anything but pure luck.

-Users of this web page will be able to find all the information they need about how the functionality works, colorful and lighthearted design with the clickable buttons, a background picture meant to inspire, and links to the creator's social media.
+Users of this web page will be able to find all the information they need about how the functionality works, a colorful and lighthearted design with clickable buttons, a background picture meant to inspire, and links to the creator's social media.

 ![Responsive web design screenshot](assets/images/PP2_AmIResponsive.png)

 ## Features
 - Navigation
     - At the top of the pages, the navigation bar displays h1 text on the left side.
-SHY DOG-OWNERS CLUB on the home page, GET SOCIAL on the images page, and SIGN UP FOR MEETUPS on the sign-up page all link to the top of the home page.
+SHY DOG-OWNERS CLUB on the home page, GET SOCIAL on the images page and SIGN UP FOR MEETUPS on the sign-up page all link to the top of the home page.
     - At the top of the pages, the navigation bar shows other navigation links on the right side.
-Home, Images, Sign Up all link to their associated sections on the same site.
+Home, Images, and Sign Up all link to their associated sections on the same site.
-    - The navigation text are in Lato and Oswald fonts, and the color contrasts with the background.
+    - The navigation text is in Lato and Oswald fonts, and the color contrasts with the background.
     - The navigation displays the Club name and info about the page the user is on, and makes navigating the information intuitive.

 ![screenshot of header on home page](assets/images/Social-Dog-Header.png)